University of Southampton

 Support

 As a Programme we pride ourselves on supporting our trainees in a variety of ways.
-All trainees have a Personal/Clinical Tutor who is a member of the Programme Team, who monitors their progress throughout training and provides pastoral support.

 The University also offers a range of personal and academic support services to all students.
 Further information about this can be found at The Student Hub.

-Additionally, all trainees are allocated a Mentor, normally an NHS Clinical Psychologist who is independent of the Programme Team, to act in a confidential support capacity over the three years.
+All trainees are allocated a Mentor, normally an NHS Clinical Psychologist who is independent of the Programme Team, to act in a confidential support capacity over the three years.
 Trainees are encouraged to meet their Mentor regularly throughout training and can take time during placement to do this.

-There is also a buddy system where the incoming cohort are allocated a trainee from the year above who will be their buddy.
+There is a buddy system where the incoming cohort are allocated a trainee from the year above who will be their buddy.
 This provides an additional informal support opportunity for the trainee.

-Within the timetable, trainees have structured time for peer group support meetings and Staff, Student Liaison meetings built into the academic timetable and participate in reflective groups as part of their training experience.
-For trainees who come from Black, Asian and other underrepresented cultural groups within Clinical Psychology, we also have a "safe space" reflective group to enable the opportunity to discuss issues that may arise across training within a supportive environment.
-We also have groups to offer support to parents and carers, long term health conditions, neurodivergence and males.
+For trainees who come from Black, Asian and other underrepresented cultural groups within Clinical Psychology, we also have a reflective group to enable the opportunity to discuss issues that may arise across training within a supportive environment.
+We also have groups to offer support to those who are neurodivergent, parents and carers, those who have long term health conditions and males.

 Why train at Southampton?

-The Programme is based in a thriving and dynamic Psychology Department that hosts a suite of postgraduate CBT programmes, as well as doctoral training programmes in Educational Psychology and Health Psychology.
 Psychology at Southampton has a tradition of world-class research.
 Academics within our department work at the forefront of their fields, committed to the highest-quality scientific investigation on a range of social, educational and health-related issues that together make a real impact.

 The department comprises four research centres:

-2. Centre for Innovation in Mental Health,
+- Centre for Innovation in Mental Health,

-3. Centre for Perception and Cognition
+- Centre for Perception and Cognition,

-4. Centre for Research on Self and Identity.
+- Centre for Research on Self and Identity.

 Within each of these centres, staff conduct research relevant to abnormal or Clinical Psychology.